Dhanu1402/ecommerce/README.md

    6. show add to cart button

 6. Create Dark and Light Mode

    1. define Context, Store and reducer
    2. set darkMode flag
    3. use it on layout

+7. Implement Add to Cart
+   1. define cart in context
+   2. dispatch add to cart action
+   3. set click event handler for button
+   4. show cart items in the header menu